Diggsey/lockless/README.md

     to be fair, so it's possible for one producer to starve the others.
 The queue also does not provide a mechanism to "wake up" senders/receivers when it's possible to continue, and so it must be polled.
+  - `MpmcQueue` - an experimental multiple-producer, multiple-consumer queue.
+No fairness guarantees, and no wake-up mechanism.

 ### `sync`